berops/claudie/docs/loadbalancing/loadbalancing-solution.md

 Loadbalancer is assigned to the kubernetes cluster with a field `targeted-k8s`.
 This field is using `name` of the kubernetes cluster as a value.
 Currently, single loadbalancer can be assigned to only single kubernetes cluster.

+**For multiple Loadbalancers targeting the same kubernetes cluster only a single one of them can have the API server role (i.e. role with target port 6443) attached to it.**

 ### DNS

 The Claudie creates and manages DNS for the loadbalancer.
 If user adds loadbalancer into their infrastructure via Claudie, it will create a DNS A record with the public IP of the loadbalancer machines behind it.
 When the loadbalancer configuration changes in any way e.g. adds/removes a node, changes hostname, changes target; the DNS record is reconfigured seamlessly by Claudie.
 This lifts the burden of the DNS management from the user.